 Juneberries, also known as serviceberries, are a genus of trees and shrubs that produce an abundance of edible berries.
-Extremely cold-hardy, the trees can be found all across the United States and Canada.
-But what do you do with all that fruit?
+Extremely cold hardy, the trees can be found all across the United States and Canada.
+What do you do with all that fruit?
 Keep reading to learn more about how and when to harvest juneberries, and how to use juneberries in the kitchen.

 When to Pick Juneberries

 There’s a secret clue to juneberry harvest time.
 Have you spotted it?
 Juneberries tend to be ready to pick sometime around – wouldn’t you know it – June (or July) here in the U.S. Of course, the plants have a very broad range (across most of North America), so the exact time for harvesting juneberries varies somewhat.

 As a rule, the plants bloom in early spring.
 The fruit should be ready to pick 45 to 60 days after that.
 The berries ripen to a dark purple color and look a lot like a blueberry.
 When ripe, the fruits taste mild and sweet.